osg-htc/docs/docs/common/ca.md

         corresponding version from step 1.

-        -   If the version is older than the corresponding version from step 1, continue onto [option1](#option-1-install-an-rpm-for-a-specific-set-of-ca-certificates) to upgrade your current installation and keep your installation up-to-date.
+        -   If the version is older than the corresponding version from step 1, continue onto [option 1](#option-1-install-an-rpm-for-a-specific-set-of-ca-certificates) to upgrade your current installation and keep your installation up-to-date.

         -  If the versions match, your CA certificates are up-to-date!